-College application Scholarships Financial Aid On-campus visits by various Post-high school institutions, Four-year colleges, Junior colleges, technical, and military schools
+On-campus visits by various Post-high school institutions, Four-year colleges, Junior colleges, technical, and military schools

 The Guidance Department supports the general academic program through the yearly development of a student schedule that encourages students to meet their fullest potential in high school while exploring options for the future.
 In addition, the following programs and services are offered: peer leadership, peer mediation, support groups, individual and family counseling, orientation service for new students, applied study skills, and mentoring.
 Counseling services are available by appointment or on a "drop-in" basis when necessary.

-During class time students shall seek the permission of their teachers before going to see their counselor.
+With the exception of emergency situations and counselor initiated passes, students should schedule appointments during lunch, study hall, and before/after school - not during classes.
+It is the student's responsibility to make up work missed due to counselor appointments.
 Students and parents should always feel free to arrange for individual conferences with guidance counselors.
 The counselors are available to work with students in all areas of adjustment.